-The competencies of the EPP Employer Survey (Standard 4.3) are explicitly aligned/tagged to CAEP, InTASC, and the WVPTS and reflect the shared values and beliefs of the EPP.
-The survey includes four separate sections that match the four WVPTS: Curriculum and Planning (10 competencies), The Learner and the Learning Environment (9 competencies), Teaching (10 competencies), and Professional Responsibilities for Self-Renewal, School, and Community (8 competencies).
-Each competency has a stem, which reads: “The recent EPP graduates in my building are well prepared to".
+The competencies within the EPP Employer Survey (Standard 4.3) are explicitly aligned to CAEP, InTASC, and the WVPTS and reflect the shared values and beliefs of the EPP.
+The survey includes four separate sections that match the four WVPTS: Curriculum and Planning, Learner and the Learning Environment, Teaching, and Professional Responsibilities for Self-Renewal, School, and Community.
+Each competency has a stem, which reads “The recent FSU graduates in my building are well prepared to...”
 The employer rated each competency on the survey via a Likert scale: Strongly Agree (4), Agree (3), Disagree (2), or Strongly Disagree (1).
-The Institutional Effective and Strategic Operations (IESO) office deployed an Employer Survey to principals of schools with employed EPP graduates in two local school districts.
-If the principal had more than one graduate, only one survey was completed.
-Principals completed the Employer Survey on ten graduates employed in elementary, intermediate, middle, and high schools.
-EPP graduates had specialization areas at the elementary grade levels and in art, English, gifted, music, science, and social studies.
-The overall mean for the four WVPTS sections was a 3.27 with a rating range of 3.24 to 3.3 (all above the Proficient level).
-Overall survey ratings indicate that employers are satisfied with the EPP graduates’ preparation for their assigned responsibilities in working with P-12 students.
+The CAEP Coordinator and CAEP team members distributed an Employee Survey to school administrators in four local school districts where one or more of our program completers are employed.
+Nine administrators from three of the four school districts completed the survey.
+The overall mean for the four WVPTS sections was 3.61, ranging from 3.42 to 3.86.
+Overall survey ratings indicate employers are satisfied with the EPP graduates’ preparation for their assigned responsibilities in working with K-12 students.

 The EPP systematically tracks cohorts from entry to completion.
-Our current data tracked teacher candidates from the Fall 2016 cohort through the Fall 2019 cohort (3 academic years).
+Our current data tracked teacher candidates from the Fall 2017 cohort through the Spring 2020 cohort (3 academic years).
 According to the model schedule, teacher candidates should have completed the requirements to apply for formal admission into the EPP by the first semester of their sophomore year.
 These requirements are: satisfactory completion of EDUC 2200: Introduction to Education and EDUC 2201: Instructional technology, maintain a minimum 2.75 Cumulative and Field GPA, satisfactorily complete the Early Field Experience, and pass the Praxis I Core tests.
 Candidates who have reached these criteria are required to submit an Admissions Portfolio (previously known as the Developmental Portfolio) for review by EPP faculty to be considered for formal admission.

 The EPP tracks the number of completers of initial and advanced programs as defined by CAEP through our Certification Officer and the Office of Institutional Effectiveness and Strategic Operations.
 Initial certification numbers represent all candidates completing the undergraduate education programs, with the advanced programs including candidates completing the M.Ed. in Reading and the M.Ed. in Special Education.
 The M.Ed. and Certification-only programs in Educational Leadership are new and do not currently have completers.
-We anticipate the first completers of those programs to be included in the 2021 CAEP Annual Report.
+We anticipate the first completers of those programs to be included in the 2022 CAEP Annual Report.

-Fairmont State University’s Cohort Default Rate is 10.9%.
+Fairmont State University’s Cohort Default Rate is 12.5%.
 The Department of Education does not break the default rate down between graduate and undergraduate.
 The rate is determined by the number of students who go into default for a specific time period divided by the number of students who went into repayment for the same time period.
 The cohort default rate is a 3-year default rate; therefore, the rate reflects the students who went into repayment three years prior to the rate being released.
-Our current rate is based on students who went into repayment and defaulted during the 2016 year.
+Our current rate is based on students who went into repayment and defaulted during the 2017 year.

 Consumer information covers many things (FERPA, CLERY ACT, Financial Aid, Cost of Attendance, Refund Policy, Withdraw information, Facilities and Services available for Students with Disabilities, Textbook information, Net Price Calculator, Diversity, etc.).
 These are federally required of the institution in order to remain eligible for Title IV aid.
 You can find the information and or links to the information on the following webpage: